Get Your Copy of The CXO's Playbook for Gen AI: Practical Insights From Industry Leaders. Download Now >

 • Cost constraints

-Measure:Never attempt to fix performance without measuring the performance profile of individual components at a detailed level.
+Never attempt to fix performance without measuring the performance profile of individual components at a detailed level.

-Use a tool to generate load with the characteristics of our estimate.
+Use a tool to generate a load with the characteristics of our estimate.
 Our tool of choice for this is JMeter.
 We have also used SAAS tools like Loadimpact to avoid the effort of setting up load-generating hardware.
-It's important that the load generator correlates to the estimated load.
+It's important that the load generator correspond the estimated load.
 Don’t go too small or too high.
 We usually try 2-3X of the expected load.
 One best practice is also to keep increasing the load to know the breaking points for future planning.

 Profile:Once you have your load suite running and you find bottlenecks in the system, please don’t try to fix it.
-Though it sounds common sense, often we have seen developers thinking of a clever idea and implementing it which might improve the performance of the component by 20% but not make any dent at all in the overall performance.
-Many times this is because the component’s contribution will be very small to the overall time taken.
+Though it sounds common sense, often we have seen developers thinking of a clever idea and implementing it, which might improve the performance of the component by 20% but not make any dent at all in the overall performance.
+Many times, this is because the component’s contribution will be very small to the overall time taken.

 Our tools of choice for this: